mialmodovar/Django-App-Using-YFinance/README.md

 ## 2. User Management -

 There is a user management system in place using a PostgreSQL DB as the backend for storing persistent user data.
-The below code snippets outline how the users are created, logged in and their data persisted on the backend DB.
+The below code snippets outline how the users are created, logged in, deleted and their data persisted on the backend DB.
+We implement CRUD operations on the PostrgesSQL

 ### 2.1- Create user operation